-The higher density of l-phonons in the hot line causes the increase in the l-phonon signal.
-The measurements show that there is as much energy from the hot line as in the area of the sheets that are separately incident on the bolometer.
+The higher density of 1 phonons in the hot line causes the increase in the 1-phonon signal.
+The measurements show that there is as much energy from the hot line as from the area of the two sheets that are separately incident on the bolometer.
 In separate pulses, the sheets are wider than the bolometer so only a fraction of each phonon sheet is incident on the bolometer.
-In a double pulse some of this energy, that would otherwise miss the bolometer, is collected by the hot line.
-If the phonon sheet is $2\text{mm} \times 2\text{mm}$ then the energy in an extra 0.5 mm2 area of each sheet falls on the bolometer which has an area of 1 mm2.
+In a double pulse some of this energy that would otherwise miss the bolometer is collected by the hot line.
+If the phonon sheet is 2 mm \times 2 mm, then the energy in an extra 0.5 mm2 area of each sheet falls on the bolometer which has an area of 1 mm2.
 This gives a 50% increase in signal.
-This fraction is independent of the angle α between the sheets so long as $\alpha < \theta{3pp}$ and
+This fraction is almost independent of the angle α between the sheets so long as $\alpha < 2\theta{3pp}$ and the bolometer is at the center of curvature.
+This simple geometric argument leaves out the effects of the expansion of the phonon sheet and the hot line.
+The transverse expansion of the phonon sheet means the separate 1-phonon signals are smaller but the hot line still collects the same fraction of the sheets so the ratio $S{ij}/(S_i + S_j)$ will be larger.
+The estimate thus agrees with the measurements.